 In the fourth quarter of each year, the MMA undertakes its annual customer satisfaction survey.
-The survey showed a weighted average satisfaction rate of 76 percent, exceeding our objective of a 70 percent satisfaction rate and achieving a two percent increase in overall satisfaction on the previous year.
-Historical data shows consistent improvement in the satisfaction with the MMA and the market itself since the move to the Epping site in 2015, with a 29% improvement over the previous six years.
+This year, the survey showed a weighted average satisfaction rate of 76 per cent, exceeding our objective of a 70 per cent satisfaction rate and maintaining overall satisfaction compared to the previous year.
+Historical data shows consistent improvement in the satisfaction with the MMA and the market itself since the move to the Epping site in 2015, with a 29% improvement over the previous seven years.